 |This Job is Ranked in|

-The high growth rate of veterinary jobs—36 percent between 2010 and 2020—reflects the fact that more Americans have pets, and are willing to spend a lot of money on their health and care.
-Advancements in the field, which now include cancer treatment and even organ transplants, also contribute to the growth, according to the Bureau of Labor Statistics (BLS).
+The healthy growth rate of veterinary jobs – 12 percent between 2012 and 2022 – reflects the fact that more Americans have pets and are willing to spend a lot of money on their health and care.
+Advancements in the field, which now include cancer treatment and even organ transplants, also contribute to the industry’s employment growth, according to the Bureau of Labor Statistics.

-The BLS reports that veterinarians earned a median salary of $82,900 in 2011.
-The best-paid veterinarians earned $141,680, while the lowest-paid earned $50,480.
-Veterinarians working in research, federal and state government, and university systems tended to be among the highest paid, and top-paying metropolitan areas include New Haven, Conn., Lakeland-Winter Haven, Fla., and Newark, N.J.
+The BLS reports that veterinarians earned a median salary of $84,460 in 2012.
+The best-paid veterinarians earned $144,100, while the lowest-paid earned $51,530.
+Veterinarians working in scientific research development services, pharmaceutical and medicine manufacturing and wholesale electronic markets tend to be among the highest paid.
+Top-paying metropolitan areas include Cape Coral, Fla., Visalia, Calif., and Palm Coast, Fla.

 Veterinarians earn a doctor of veterinary medicine degree, which usually takes four years.
 (Many also first complete a bachelor’s degree.)
-The coursework is science-heavy and also includes clinical rotations.
-“It’s really important that you have a firm foundation in the sciences," says Aspros.
-He estimates that about half of new graduates from veterinary school go on to pursue additional training or degrees in specialties, such as epidemiology, nutrition, or surgery.
-Veterinarians who plan to run their own practices often seek business training, says Aspros.
+The coursework is science-heavy and includes clinical rotations.
+“It’s really important that you have a firm foundation in the sciences,” Aspros says.
+He estimates that about half of new graduates from veterinary school go on to pursue additional training or degrees in specialties, such as epidemiology, nutrition or surgery.
+Veterinarians who plan to run their own practices often seek business training, as well, Aspros adds.